This guest post comes from Rachel Wilshaw, Oxfam’s Ethical Trade Manager

 From better policy to measurable good practice on human rights

 Of course, there are areas where we want Unilever and other companies to go further in tackling systemic issues.
-In can of worms 2relation to workers, who get the most focus in the report, the report is still weak on living wages (preferring the less specific term ‘fair wages’) and on precarious work, a key root cause of disempowerment in workplaces.
+In relation to workers, who get the most focus in the report, the report is still weak on living wages (preferring the less specific term ‘fair wages’) and on precarious work, a key root cause of disempowerment in workplaces.
 The report only scratches the surface of the challenges facing smallholder farmers, who need a predictable ‘living income’ as much as workers need secure employment on a ‘living wage’.
 As the Fair Trade Advocacy Office clearly articulates in its 2014 report Who’s got the power?, a better balance of power in agricultural supply chains is needed to protect small-scale producers from abuse of power and unfair trading practices.

 The gaps here suggest the company still does not have a clear narrative for positive social impact; what does ‘do good’ look like?
 What is a fair share of value, a living wage, a living income, what does Unilever stand for here?
 How far is it prepared to go ‘give up’ negotiating power in return for shared prosperity in its extended supply chain, that in the longer term ‘does good’?
 Can it do this in the face of shareholders’ clamour for short term returns, and when its competitors are in the grip of a business culture which is all about maximising profits and pushing ‘hidden costs’ onto society.